 This installment of the Los Angeles neighborhood blog is about Longwood Highlands.
 To vote for another Southern California, let me know which in the comments.

-The romantically-named Longwood Highlands is a neighborhood in Los Angeles’ Midtown (Mid-Wilshire) area.
+The romantically named Longwood Highlands is a neighborhood in Los Angeles’s Midtown area.

-It’s a rather lush, green neighborhood, the streets of which are lined with mature magnolias, oaks and sycamores.
+It’s a rather lush, green neighborhood, the streets of which are lined with mature magnolias, oaks, and sycamores.
 The stately residences suggest that the neighborhood’s residents are rather well off.
-However, as I strolled along the quiet streets I was confronted with many greetings and smiles from the mostly black, Latino and white residents — a dead giveaway that a neighborhood isn’t as posh as it first seems.
-In fact, closer examination reveals that nearly every home in the neighborhood is a duplex or, in fewer cases, a quadraplex.
+However, as I strolled along the quiet streets I was offered greetings and smiles from the mostly black, Latino, and white residents — a dead giveaway that a neighborhood isn’t strictly for toffs.
+In fact, closer examination reveals that nearly every home in the neighborhood is a duplex or, in fewer cases, a fourplex.
 The varied and asymmetrical designs, however, give the impression that the multi-residence homes are single-family mansions.
-Thankfully, and in contrast to most of Los Angeles, there are no dingbats to be found.

-Given the age, location and charm of the neighborhood, undoubtedly some early Hollywood figures lived in the neighborhood although my research turned up nothing.
-Raymond Chandler (creator of Philip Marlowe) lived in the area (among many others in the city) in 1929 somewhere along Highland.
+Given the age, location, and charm of the neighborhood, undoubtedly some early Hollywood figures lived in the neighborhood although my research turned up nothing.
+Raymond Chandler lived in the area (amongst many others in the city) in 1929 somewhere along Highland.